US says ex-nuke site won’t open to public, then says it will

 The agency plans to open about 10 miles (16 kilometers) of trails this weekend that will be open seven days a week.
 Visitors will be told to stay on the trails or roads.

 Follow Dan Elliott at http://twitter.com/DanElliottAP.
-His work can be found at https://apnews.com/search/dan%20elliott.